tcardoso2/vermon-web/README.md

 create an explicit cli tool either than what the t-motion-detector tool will provide, via the npm run-script command.
 Provides also an Express web-application which a basic API (REST services) to view and manage the environment

+* v 0.3.16 :TO-DO: Need to work on UI seems not to detect elements of the environment...
+* v 0.3.15 :Working on simplifications of the module.
+(WIP) There are 2 ways to use it, as a plugin (via require keyword) and calling it from the StartWithConfig function and directly in the console (via calling node t-motion-detector-cli); bug fixes (WIP on force = true).
 * v 0.3.14 :Dependency update, logger replaced with tracer module.
 * v 0.3.13 :Minor update of dependency.
 * v 0.3.12 :Update of dependency.
 Creation of first version of APIEnvironment, which retrieves locally stored key/secret pair;